-The AWS Glue crawler fails with an internal service exception
+Why does my AWS Glue crawler fail with an internal service exception?

-How do I prevent AWS Glue crawlers from failing with "ERROR : Internal Service Exception"?
+My AWS Glue crawler fails with the error "ERROR : Internal Service Exception".

 AWS Glue Data Catalog

-- Be sure that column names don't exceed 255 characters and don't contain special characters.
+- Be sure that the column name lengths don't exceed 255 characters and don't contain special characters.
 For more information about column requirements, see Column.